amichaeel/mission-control-bot/README.md

 - Uses Java and Google Cloud for efficient and reliable performance

 # Requirements
-1. A Twitter account to use as the bot's handle
+- A Twitter account to use as the bot's handle.
-2. A Google Cloud account to host the bot
+- A Google Cloud account to host the bot.
-3. A NASA API key to access the data
+- A NASA API key to access the data.
-4. An OpenAI API Key to translate data into fluent readable sentences.
+- An OpenAI API Key to translate data into fluent readable sentences.
-5. A Geoapify API Key to locate coordinates.
+- A Geoapify API Key to locate coordinates.

 # Setup
 1. Create a Twitter account for the bot and obtain your API keys from the Twitter developer portal.